selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 There are endless sources of irritation and you can’t be angry all the time.

-And why so surprised?
+What is so surprising?
 Why so serious?
 Nothing new under the sun.

 It’s not personal.
 It doesn’t matter.

 ## Pride

 Don’t take yourself too seriously.
 Know your limitations.

+## Love

+"Love is wise, hatred is foolish."

+Choose love over indifference

+> Tis better to have loved and lost
+>
+> Than never to have loved at all.

 ## Empathy